 YOU GUYS, only ONE MINUTE of pressure cooking in an Instant Pot and a jar of summer berry heaven will be in your hands quicker than two shakes of a unicorn’s tail…plus the time it takes for the IP to get to pressure.
 It’s instant, but let’s be honest.
 It’s not quite that instant.

-However, I recently read that canning is gaining traction with millennials.
+I recently read that canning is on an uptick and gaining traction with millennials.
 Not out of necessity as it was for past generations but because we are becoming ever more aware that convenience is not always interchangeable with quality and that our health and nutrition would fare better if we turned back to whole foods versus processed.

 As for myself, I have yet to embrace canning.
 I’m also not a millennial.
 But I love homemade jam.
-And I have a high value for unprocessed foods that burst with their natural flavor as if just picked from my garden or the local u-pick farm, which is exactly what we get with frozen Oregon Marionberries.
+And I have a high value for unprocessed foods that burst with their natural flavor as if just picked, which is exactly what we get with frozen Oregon Marionberries.
 My beloved home state Oregon Marionberry farmers pick their marionberries at the peak of ripeness and then freeze them within 24 hours of being picked, locking in maximum taste, juiciness and nutrition. (high fives all the Oregon berry farmers)